Institutional Animal Care and Use Committee (IACUC)

 Once the required training described in the instructions has been completed, the Office of Research Integrity will inform PI and lab member regarding clearance to use vertebrate animals.

 Vivaria Access: Instructions for vivaria access will be included with the clearance email.

 Simply handing in your forms is not an automatic clearance.
 Until you receive notice from the Office of Research Integrity, you are not allowed to enter in the vivarium or work with the animals.

 Questions regarding the training process can be directed to email@example.com.

 Working with laboratory animals can present a risk to the health and well-being of research personnel in the forms of (a) zoonotic diseases (infectious agents shared by humans and animals); (b) allergies to laboratory animals, particularly rodents; and (c) bites, scratches and other injuries.
 All animal users are required to participate in the Occupational Health Program (see instructions under Required Training above).

 Related policies / guidances:

-Links to Regulatory Agencies and Off-Campus Sources
+Links to Regulatory Agencies and Off-Campus Sources of Information